terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

         # (13 unchanged attributes hidden)
         }

-If a record of type CAA is added, the flags parameter is augmented in the data object.
-More information on the flags parameter can be found [here](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-create-dns-record).
+If you add a CAA record, a `flags` parameter is returned in the data object.
+The work is being tracked on this issue [here](IBM-Cloud/terraform-provider-ibm#4792).

-The addition of flags parameter means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
-However, your infrastructure will not be affected.
+The returned `flags` parameter means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
+You can ignore that message.
+Your infrastructure will not be affected.

     # module.cis_dns_records.ibm_cis_dns_record.dns_records["test-exmple.caa/CAA"] will be updated in-place